elin35/elin35.github.io/_posts/2021-06-16-Resources_and_Advice.md

   - math
 ---

-Everytime I read a piece of advice on some professor's blog (I see you Terry), or whenever I find a source of great wisdom that
-I think will be beneficial on my journey in becoming a mathematician, I always think to myself, "wow, this is amazing.
+Everytime I read a piece of advice on some professor's blog, or whenever I find a source of great wisdom that I think will be beneficial on my journey in becoming a mathematician, I always think to myself, "wow, this is amazing.
 I should save this."
 And I never do.
 So this is my attempt to do so.